Creamy, Cheesy Dauphinois Potatoes

 • Red potatoes

-First, peel the potatoes and slice into ¼” slices with all slices in the same thickness as much as possible.
+First, peel the potatoes and slice them into ¼” slices with all slices in the same thickness as much as possible.

 Place a layer of potatoes in attractive rows.